graupe/axent/README.md

 ### Struct definition (`defstruct`) with types

-Define a struct and it's type in one go.
-This is similar to [Algae defdata](https://hexdocs.pm/algae/Algae.html#defdata/1) but using `defstruct` and none of the algebraic data type stuff (and less tested, I suppose).
-Currently the struct type is always `t()` without any type arguments.
+Define a struct, and it's type in one go.
+This is similar to [Algae defdata](https://hexdocs.pm/algae/Algae.html#defdata/1) but using `defstruct` and none of the algebraic data type stuff.
+In addition, this code is not tested thoroughly, yet.
+Also, the struct type is always `t()` without any type arguments.

+Notable is, that any field, that doesn't have a default value, will be part of `@enforce_keys`.
+Defaults are denoted by a `\\` at the end of a field definition.

 ```elixir
 defmodule AStruct do